Midsomer Murders charms millions of international viewers …but where is it filmed?

 About Midsomer Murders

 Find out where the real Causton is and which real-life towns and villages are used in the show.
-Take a trip behind the scenes and find out what’s it like to be an extra.
+Take a trip behind the scenes and read some accounts of being an extra.
 Brush up on facts and trivia about Midsomer Murders.

 Plan Your Visit